What is the Minimum Viable Product Grant?

-Up to $25,000 is available from Minimum Viable Product to help NSW technology SMEs conduct market research and test their business model with consumers.
+The Minimum Viable Product grant provides up to $25,000 to help NSW technology start-ups conduct market research and test their business model with consumers.

-To be eligible for an MVP grant, a startup must:
+To be eligible for MVP funding, a startup must:

 - Have a completed proof of concept (e.g. prototype completed)